When life gives you peaches... make jam! Peach jam is more flavoursome than apricot jam and it can be made from whole peaches, with the skin.

-The other issue that I found frequently raised while doing my peachy research, was that you have to peel them.
-The cumbersome scalding, scoring and ice-bathing process, like you would do with tomatoes, was widely recommended as allegedly peach skins floating in the jam are hideous.
+The other issue that I found frequently raised while doing my peachy research, was that you have to peel the peaches prior to preserving them.
+The cumbersome scalding, scoring and ice-bathing process, like you would do with tomatoes, was widely recommended as allegedly peach skins floating in the jam were hideous.

 So I did, like a conscientious jammer that I am, set off to scald, score and all, only to find that it’s an impossible task.
-I don’t know – maybe those folk who posted the advice have access to some super-ripe, skin-shedding at a blink of an eye peaches but my tough specimen refused to disrobe.
+I don’t know: maybe those folks who posted the advice have access to some super-ripe, skin-shedding at a blink of an eye peaches but my tough specimen refused to disrobe.

 Right – into the sugar they went, skins and all, and I don’t know what the ‘skin ‘em!’ believers were on about because the jam turned out flawless, the skins barely discernible and definitely less so than on apricots or plums.

 Best kept secret?
 Well, it’s out now, and you also can enjoy it on a buttered toast in the morning.

 There are some fallacies related to making jam at home.
 The first, which I was myself guilty of believing in, is that you need huge quantities of fruit, preferably grown by yourself, to make a viable quantity of jam.